Kudusch/tootchive/README.md

 ## To do

-- [ ] Add permalinks to archive page to link to individual posts
+- [x] Add permalinks to archive page to link to individual posts
 - [ ] Style and configure the pagination elements
 - [ ] Add support for media

+FLASK_APP=server FLASK_DEBUG=true python -m flask run